What started as a short article turned into something else…

 Colson highlights some of the wrong thinking going on at present: to save America and bring it back to its original glory, the strategy according to wrong-minded Christians is to get as many Christians as possible into Senate and Congress; best of all is to get a Born Again Christian as President.
 These people will form a Christian government and make the country Christian.
 That is a very tempting but naïve thought.
 It is similar to the third temptation put to Jesus by the devil (Matthew 4:8-10).
 In the run-up to the last presidential election, various candidates put themselves up along those lines.
 One of them was Pat Robertson.
 I have met him and he is a fine man.
 He was persuaded by his followers to run.
 This kind of thinking is what Colson describes as triumphalism, the dominion spirit, the desire to impose your values and make a country a Christian country by political power.
 Jesus never asked his disciples to set up a Kingdom of God.
 Any Christian or church which believes that is on our agenda is in danger of blasphemy.
 I think the only person who can set up the Kingdom of God on earth is Jesus Christ when he comes back.

 Even if churches come to conclude that the benefits of political involvement outweigh any and all costs incurred, it would be prudent for them to prayerfully reflect on whether the ends they work towards are attainable and in accordance with the Lord’s will.
+Indeed, they would do well to consider the wise words of our Founding Prime Minister who in 1990 reflected the same sentiments mentioned above:

 Section III: Suggested Limits for Church Participation in Politics